 The Company's principal executive office is located at Brgy.
-1 San Francisco, San Nicolas, llocos Norte.
-As of December 31, 2023 and 2022, APVI has a total of 70 and 74 employees, including 16 and 17 permanent full-time managerial and support employees and approximately 54 and 57 contractual and agency employees, respectively.
+1 San Francisco, San Nicolas, Ilocos Norte.
+As of December 31, 2024 and 2023, APVI has a total of 72 and 70 employees, including 18 and 16 permanent full-time managerial and support employees and approximately 54 and 54 contractual and agency employees, respectively.